How To Respond To An Apology Email From A Coworker – 8 Tips

 7. Greet Them When You Meet Them Afterwards:

 “Good morning!
-How are you today?”
+How are you doing today?”

 “Hi!
 How was your weekend?”